PAPPURAJ/Ez-Control-Microcontroller/README.md

 │           │                        │  │     │    │     │     │ │
 │           │                        │  └─────┘    └─────┘     │ │
 │           │                        └─────────────────────────┘ │
+│                                                                 │
+│  Additional GPIO Pins Available:                                │
+│  D0, D6, D7, D8, A0 - Connect to any devices you want to control │
 └─────────────────────────────────────────────────────────────────┘
 ```